gnosis/GECO/README.md

 Funded projects will also have the option of working at and organizing meetups in our co-working space Full Node in Berlin.
 Bigger projects also will have the possibility to speak at DappCon.

 ### How to apply for a grant:
-For the remainder of 2018, grant proposals can be submitted at any time.
-Then, starting in 2019, we will introduce set application deadlines.
+For the remainder of 2018, grant proposals can be submitted at any time and will be evaluated by the Gnosis team.
+Then, starting in 2019, we will introduce set application deadlines, advisors and, mechanism to include the community in the grant approval process.

 ### Your proposal should include:
 * What you want to build